-As described in Part I, Item 2. of this Quarterly Report on Form 10-Q, "Management's Discussion and Analysis of Financial Condition and Results of Operations," the Company entered into the Lincoln Park Agreements with Lincoln Park Capital Fund LLC ("Lincoln Park") which provide, among other things, for the sale by us to Lincoln Park of up to \$20.0 million in shares of our Common Stock, subject to the terms of the Lincoln Park Agreements.
-Though the Company has the right, but not the obligation, to sell to Lincoln Park shares of our Common Stock under the Lincoln Park Agreements, market conditions may not be favorable for us to sell shares of our Common Stock to Lincoln Park.
+As described in Part I, Item 2. of this Quarterly Report on Form 10-Q, "Management's Discussion and Analysis of Financial Condition and Results of Operations," the Company entered into the Equity Line with an institutional investor which provides, among other things, for the sale by us to the institutional investor of up to \$20.0 million in shares of our Common Stock, subject to the terms of the Equity Line.
+Though the Company has the right, but not the obligation, to sell to the institutional investor shares of our Common Stock under the Equity Line, market conditions may not be favorable for us to sell shares of our Common Stock to the institutional investor.

-Under the terms of the Lincoln Park Agreements, the Company is prohibited from effecting or entering into an agreement to effect any issuance by us or our subsidiaries of shares of our Common Stock involving the issuance of any floating conversion rate or variable priced equity-like securities, not including the prohibition of the issuance and sale of shares of our Common Stock pursuant to an "at-the-market offering" by us exclusively through a registered broker-dealer acting as our agent pursuant to a written agreement between us and such registered broker-dealer.
+Under the terms of the Equity Line, the Company is prohibited from effecting or entering into an agreement to effect any issuance by us or our subsidiaries of shares of our Common Stock involving the issuance of any floating conversion rate or variable priced equity-like securities, not including the prohibition of the issuance and sale of shares of our Common Stock pursuant to an "at-the-market offering" by us exclusively through a registered broker-dealer acting as our agent pursuant to a written agreement between us and such registered broker-dealer.

-The Company is currently receiving Research and Development ("R&D"), tax credits from the UK in connection with our clinical trials being conducted in the UK.
-With effect from April 2024 if expenditure is incurred in connection with activities which take place outside the UK as part of our clinical trials, such credits are not expected to be available.
+The Company is currently receiving Research and Development ("R&D") tax credits from the UK in connection with our clinical trials being conducted in the UK.
+With effect from April 2024 if expenditure is incurred in connection with activities which take place outside the UK as part of our clinical trials, such R&D credits are not expected to be available.

 The UK government grants R&D tax credits to companies conducting clinical trials in the UK, as the Company is currently doing.
 This effectively reduces the costs, and the cash the Company uses, for our current trials.
 With effect from April 2024 if expenditure is incurred in connection with activities which take place outside the UK as part of our clinical trials, such credits are not expected to be available.
 In addition, if the rate of relief changes or the regime is altered in scope, our production costs could increase significantly.
 Based on announcements made as part of the UK Budget on March 15, 2023 and which have yet to be enacted, the rate of relief from April 2023 will depend on whether the company incurs 40% of its total expenditure on R&D. If it does, the value of the relief will only reduce marginally from April 2023.
-Otherwise, the rate of repayable credit will reduce materially and this will significantly adversely affect the cost of product development.
+Otherwise, the rate of repayable credit will reduce materially and this will significantly adversely affect the value and scope of relief available from 2024.
+The government has indicated that it does not currently expect any such changes to reduce the value of the relief related to UK activities for companies which incur 40% of their expenditure on R&D.